 Thank you for entrusting the care of your pet to Carnforth Pet Care.
 This information details our practice Terms and conditions.
 Some aspects of the Terms may not be relevant to you and we request that you ask for further clarification/explanation if required.

 Out of hours pet care

-We operate our own out of hours service which is available for emergencies only.
-We share our out of hours duties with another local veterinary practice.
+We arrange an out of hours service which is available for emergencies only.
+This is provided either at our practice or another local practice in Kendal or Carnforth.
 Fees charged out of hours vary with the time of day or night.
 A fee schedule is available on request.
 If you have an out of hours emergency please call our normal practice number on 01524 805072 - listen to the voicemail as it will give you instructions on who to call and where you will be seen.

 Consultations and Veterinary surgery opening times

 Consultations are by appointment only.
 If a home visit is required please telephone the surgery before 10am.

 In the case of an emergency a telephone call to the surgery detailing the emergency is required and could be critical in dealing with the case.
 We will triage emergency cases so that we can see the most urgent ones first.

 All Fees, diets and drug charges are subject to VAT at the current rate.
 Fee levels are determined by the time and skill level required on a case and according to the medicines, materials, consumables and diets used.
 Our written fee list is available on request.
 You can receive a detailed invoice for every consultation, surgical procedure or transaction with us.
 You are liable for any fees incurred in the diagnosis and treatment of your pet even if your pet is brought in on your behalf by a relative, friend or agent.

 Accounts are due for settlement at the end of the consultation, the discharge of your pet or upon collection of your drugs/diets.
 You may settle your account using:

 Credit/Debit Card - Maestro, Solo, Mastercard, Visa, Delta but unable to accept American Express